manyfold3d/website/manual/scanning.md

 Scanning is the process of checking Manyfold's storage location and detecting any changes or problems.

-To run a scan, click the "Scan" button and choose "Scan for changes".
+To run a scan, click the "Scan" button and choose "Scan for new files".
 The scan button will become inactive and show a spinning icon while the scan runs.
 You can always tell if a scan is in progress by the state of the button.

 ![Scan button and menu](/images/manual/scan-button.png){:.screenshot}